-Click on the "Admin" tab to set up your Keeper Administrators.
-Click on "Add Users" and fill out the name and email address.
+Click the Admin tab to set up your Keeper Administrators.
+Click Add Users and enter the name and email address of the user.

-Once roles are defined then you can assign a role to the user in order to provide them with permissions (click on the gear icon).
+Once roles are defined, then you can assign a role to the user in order to provide them with permissions (click on the gear icon).
 You'll notice that Keeper MSP includes default "Keeper Administrator" and "MSP Subscription Manager" roles.
 The MSP Subscription Manager role gives access to the MSP Subscription tab for changing the billing method and allocating secure add-ons for MSP internal use.

 If you have a group of technicians that need to share passwords, you can set them up in a team.
 Then, the team can be added to a shared folder within the user's vault.
 Only those users local to the current tenant or Managed Company will be visible in the search bar when adding a user to a shared folder.
 You can also share records and folders with users in teams.

 Keeper MSP provides several automated provisioning methods that allow you to add your users, teams and roles through several methods including:

 - Active Directory / LDAP (using the Keeper Bridge)

 - SAML 2.0 Identity Provider such as O365/Azure, G Suite, etc.

 The following advanced provisioning methods require an administrator account local to the MC.
 This is used to bind the service to the instance or in the case of Cloud SSO, it is needed to preform device approvals: